matthewfowles/matthewfowles.github.io/src/posts/Learnings from creating a Traversal Maze.md

 We may want to be careful about the size of the maze as we are looping through many values in our array each time we try to make a move.

 One problem that arose was going back to the first square after you leave.
 When the algorithm first draws it creates the first rectangle not using the exploreFrontier function.
 This is because it needs the first square to explore off of.
-So tho get round this we add that square to our array.
+So to get round this we add that square to our array.
 Due to its nature it does not need d1 values.
 The squares joining it will tell us if it is legal to move too.

 ``` js
 layout.push({x: 0, y: maxY, d1: 0, d0: 0})